Ivantg01/PowerConsumptionMonitoring/README.md

 This project is an example how to use Cloud and Virtualization technologies for system observability.

 Integration of different tools to collect, process, store and display information regarding the power consumption of OLTs.
-An OLT is a Telecom equipment used to deliver fiber to the home services, such as internet, video or telephony.
+An OLT is a Telecom network equipment used to deliver fiber to the home broadband services.

 ## Tools used:
 * Kafka to send and receive power consumption metrics in JSON format ![tools](https://skillicons.dev/icons?i=kafka)